DrParulShah/Bike_Sharing_Project/README.md

 2. adding all variables to start with and then drop them one at a time based on VIF and p-values

 Model performance was analyzed based on R2, adjusted R2 and F Statistics.
-Residual analysis and assumtions verification was also done.
+Residual analysis and assumptions verification was also done.
 Hypothesis testing too was conducted.

 ## Summary of Analysis